VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module calculates freeway and arterial congestion level and the amounts of DVMT by congestion level.
 It also calculates the average speed and delay at each congestion level.
 In addition, it splits light-duty vehicle (LDV) DVMT between freeways and arterials as a function of relative speeds and congestion prices

-* This module step uses data sources including 2009 Urban Mobility Study and NHTS 2017 research by Bigazzi and Clifton and NHTS 2017
+* Data sources include 2009 Urban Mobility Study and NHTS 2017 research by Bigazzi and Clifton and NHTS 2017
-* This module step uses model types including lookup tables  and Lookup tables and equation Linear regression and Lookup tables and equation
+* Model types include lookup tables  and Lookup tables and equation Linear regression and Lookup tables and equation
-* This module step is estimated using the following methods: Package Build
+* Estimation uses the following methods: Package Build
-* This module step is documented in inst/module_docs/CalculateRoadPerformance.md
+* Documented in inst/module_docs/CalculateRoadPerformance.md

 The models in this model step are: